 John Forbes Nash

-One of the most astounding jazz players and musical composers of the past 3 decades, Tom Harrell has struggled with paranoid schizophrenia since young adulthood.
+One of the most astounding jazz players and music composers of the past three decades, Tom Harrell has struggled with paranoid schizophrenia since young adulthood.
 Harrell is able to overcome this devastating disorder with a combination of medicine and his music, which serves as an extraordinary therapy for him.
-In addition, the support of his wife, Angela, is a constant factor to his ability to live independently with schizophrenia.
+In addition, the support of his wife, Angela, is a constant factor in his ability to live independently with schizophrenia.